On Mental Health: Monthly Column for the Coast Reporter

 Why Political Uncertainty Feels So Personal

 Politics is a touchy subject — one we often avoid at family gatherings and workplaces because it connects deeply to our core emotions and values.
-Here in B.C., across Canada, and around the world, politics is undergoing significant shifts.

 Taking a break from alcohol?
 Focus on progress, not perfection.